aloma-io/aloma-io/docs/getting-started/tasks.md

 ### Tags - Classification

-A task can be classified with tags.
-The tags of a task are the basis von running automated checks on tasks.
+Assign tags to each task; those tags form the foundation for any automated checks the system performs on it.

 ```js
 // get an set the tags of a task